velmurugan-balasubramanian/codelabs-temp/content/interface-methods/interface-methods.md

 The above function uses the interface method exposed by the client object, to trigger a UI element, in this case a notification message.

-Now that we have the showNotification(){..} function in place, let’s invoke the showNotification(){..} from index.html by pasting the following snippet inside body of the index.html file
+Now that we have the `showNotification(){..}` function in place, let’s invoke the `showNotification(){..}` from `index.html` by pasting the following snippet inside body of the `index.html` file

 ```html
 <fw-button onclick="showNotification()">Display a Notification</fw-button>
 ```

-This snippet in the index.html will invoke the showNotification(){..} we defined in the earlier step.
+This snippet in the index.html will invoke the `showNotification(){..}` we defined in the earlier.

-Let us test if we show the notification on to the browser window
+Let us test if our code can show the notification on to the browser window

 ![Show Notify](assets/show-notify.gif)

 From the above GIF we can confirm that we can display the notification on the browser window.

-We can define the type of notification that we want to display like success, warning or error which are differentiated by green, yellow or red color respectively(reference screenshots below)
+We can define the type of notification that we want to display like success, warning, or error, which are differentiated by green, yellow, or red color respectively(reference screenshots below)

 Info
 ![Show Notify Info](assets/showNotify-info.png)